Iraka-C/Skeeetch/gl/docs/en/manual/system.md

 ### Draw something

 Use the left button of the mouse/touch pad/pen to draw lines on the paper.
-Please refer to the [Brush (ZH)](./brush.md) chapter.
+Please refer to the [Brush](./brush.md) chapter.

  ### Color picker